tel: +48 888 99 98 98

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• Significant importance in modern technologies – find application in hard drives, electric motors, medical equipment and other modern machines.
+• Key role in the industry of new technologies – are used in hard drives, electric motors, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets: